pgaljan/pgaljan.github.io/_posts/2025-5-1-Mockup-as-Code-with-SaltUML.md

 Salt explicitly focuses on **function** over form.
 Users with light HTML experience will find the [Creole](https://plantuml.com/creole) engine very flexible in formatting.
 You can declare your own sprites, but the [Openiconic](https://plantuml.com/openiconic) library has an analog for virtually every icon I have needed.
 I have gathered a handful of templates for mobile and web apps in the [salt](https://github.com/pgaljan/dac/blob/main/salt.md) section of the [dac](https://github.com/pgaljan/dac) project, which you can use regardless of the renderer you choose.

 ## Results
-Once I integrated this into my design workflows, I've found that my designs are much more consistent and accurate, while being much more fluid, with versionable, iterable assets.
-I've created a library of re-usable templates like the AWS dashboard which can be leveraged across projects, dramatically improving collaboration and communication.
+I've observed that integrating SaltUML into my workflow improves my consistency and accuracy.
+The text-based generation allows me to generate versionable assets that can be differenced and iterated on.
+As I've become more fluid with the pattern, I've created a library of re-usable templates like this AWS dashboard which can be leveraged across projects, dramatically improving my scale, collaboration, and communication.